Rising Cahors – Return of the True Malbec

 “Good wines all have their role, especially humble, everyday wines.
 Great wines occupy an exalted place because of the discussions they provoke and the context they provide, but they can never overshadow the daily pleasures of a good bottle.”

 Eric Asimov, chief wine critic for The New York Times, waxes poetic and simple.
-While expensive vintages have their place, there is something to be said about lesser-known wines that bring pure satisfaction as a staple.
+While expensive vintages have their place, there is something to be said about the lesser-known wines that bring pure satisfaction as a staple for any wine drinker.
 This is what a good wine merchant is about – bringing new wines to your everyday table.

 Rebirth of Cahors

-The alluvial soils and steep limestone hillsides of southwestern France’s Cahors region have birthed wines for centuries.
-Historical figures such as Pope Jean XXII (1244-1334) invigorated the development of vineyards and trade in the area.
+The alluvial soils and steep limestone hillsides of southwestern France’s Cahors region have been the home of wine for centuries.
+Historical figures such as Pope Jean XXII (1244-1334) when he was elected as pope and moved to Avignon in 1316, he decided to bring the vines of Cahors where they were planted in the papal vineyards in the Rhône Valley.
 Cahors wine was exported down the Garonne River and through Bordeaux during the Middle Ages.
-Observing the growing wine business freighted through their port, Bordeaux blocked port access to monopolize wine trade in the area.
-Cahors wines subsequently lost momentum and international recognition, so production slowed to a halt and vineyards were abandoned.
+Observing the growing wine business freighted through their port, Bordeaux blocked the port access to monopolize their local wine trade.
+The wine production in Cahors subsequently dropped into obscurity after the 13th century and many vineyards were abandoned.

-The evolution of wines through the labors of these trailblazers have transformed winemaking, integrating practices such as biodynamic agriculture and vinification per parcel to exemplify terroirs.
-These have turned regional wine styles into graceful, mineral, balanced, and complex wines.
+The evolution of the wines through the labors of these trailblazers has transformed winemaking, integrating practices such as biodynamic agriculture and vinification per parcel to exemplify terroirs.
+These have turned the regional wine styles into graceful, mineral, balanced, and complex wines.

 Mas del Périé

-An individualist approach to winemaking inspired Jouves to bottle his Cahors wines in Burgundy bottles, as opposed to the traditional Bordeaux bottles used in Southwest France to homage the neighboring northern region.
-This was his testament to a personal philosophy more aligned with Burgundy, and the importance of terroir, vineyard, and proprietary winemaking.
+Jouves has an individualist approach to winemaking and was inspired to bottle his Cahors wines in Burgundy bottles, instead of the traditional Bordeaux bottles that are commonly used in Southwest France in homage to the neighboring northern region.
+This is one of his ways to express that his philosophy is more aligned with Burgundy, focusing on the importance of the vineyard's terroir and proprietary winemaking.

 Mas del Périé Wines